blankly-finance/blankly/CODE_OF_CONDUCT.md

 Project maintainers have the right and responsibility to immediately remove without any sort of dispute any issues or pull requests that do not align with their corresponding templates.
-Absolutely no leniancy shall be accepted with these terms.
+Absolutely no leniency shall be accepted with these terms.

 ## Scope